iterative/dvc.org/content/docs/start/experiments/experiment-pipelines.md

 ---
-title: 'Get Started: Experiment Pipelines'
+title: 'Get Started: Experimenting Using Pipelines'
 description:
   'Split your workflow into stages and build a pipeline by connecting dependencies and outputs.'
 ---

-# Get Started: Experiment Pipelines
+# Get Started: Experimenting Using Pipelines

 If you've been following the guide in order, you might have gone through the chapter about [data pipelines](/doc/start/data-management/data-pipelines)